-We are unsure of this at present as the current scheme is only funded until the Easter Holidays.
+We are unsure of this at present as the current scheme is only funded until the May Half Term holiday.
 If things change, we will update the website accordingly.

 For all those who are eligible, you will receive £10 per week, per child for each week of the school holidays.
 This will be in the form of an electronic voucher that you will be able to use at a number of supermarkets.

 Unfortunately, we are only able to fund one voucher per child for each of the weeks of the school holidays.

 Each eligible child will receive a voucher for £10 for each week of the school holidays (Christmas, February half term, Easter and May).